halbersb/nsLGL-based-LPCC/README.md

 2. open in matlab (2015 or later)
 3. run main.m

+data should be in the format: (S,O*T) where S in the number of sequences, O is the number of observed variables, and T is the number of time-slices

 **To run the "latent variable time-varying graphical lasso" (LTGL) go to git "fdtomasi/regain"